-From 29 March to 25 May the gallery will be showing a group exhibition under the title »ZOOM«, featuring new artworks from Rik De Boe, Ralph Merschmann, Jan Ros, and Hein Spellmann.
+From 29 March to 29 June the gallery is showing a group exhibition under the title »ZOOM«, featuring new artworks from Rik De Boe, Ralph Merschmann, Jan Ros, and Hein Spellmann.

 Rik De Boe has been making charcoal drawings in identical formats for years.
 Their atmospheric effect reminds one of film images, and in his drawings, sections of façades and interiors, mirrors, windows, and blinds repeatedly encounter each other, revolving not only around perceptual processes, as in a camera obscura, but also evoking memories of images saved in the mind.